 Solutions of the Diffusion Equation – Non-multiplying Systems

-As was previously discussed the diffusion theory is widely used in core design of the current Pressurized Water Reactors (PWRs) or Boiling Water Reactors (BWRs).
-This section is not about such calculations, but provides an illustrative insights, how can be the neutron flux distributed in any diffusion medium.
-In this section we will solve diffusion equations:
+As was previously discussed, the diffusion theory is widely used in the core design of the current Pressurized Water Reactors (PWRs) or Boiling Water Reactors (BWRs).
+This section is not about such calculations but provides illustrative insights, how can be the neutron flux distributed in any diffusion medium.
+In this section, we will solve diffusion equations:

 in various geometries that satisfy the boundary conditions discussed in the previous section.

-In the first section, we will deal with neutron diffusion in non-multiplying system, i.e., in system where fissile isotopes are missing and therefore the fission cross-section is zero.
-The neutrons are emitted by external neutron source.
-We will assume that the system is uniform outside the source, i.e. D and Σa are constants.
+In the first section, we will deal with neutron diffusion in a non-multiplying system, i.e., in a system where fissile isotopes are missing, the fission cross-section is zero.
+The neutrons are emitted by an external neutron source.
+We will assume that the system is uniform outside the source, i.e., D and Σa are constants.

 Solutions of the Diffusion Equation – Multiplying Systems

-In previous section it has been considered that the environment is non-multiplying.
-In non-multiplying environment neutrons are emitted by a neutron source situated in the center of coordinate system and then they freely diffuse through media.
-We are now prepared to consider neutron diffusion in multiplying system, which contains fissionable nuclei (i.e. Σf ≠ 0).
-In this multiplying system we will also study spatial distribution of neutrons, but in contrast to non-multiplying environment these neutrons can trigger nuclear fission reaction.
+In the previous section, it has been considered that the environment is non-multiplying.
+In a non-multiplying environment, neutrons are emitted by a neutron source situated in the center of the coordinate system and then freely diffuse through media.
+We are now prepared to consider neutron diffusion in the multiplying system containing fissionable nuclei (i.e., Σf ≠ 0).
+In this multiplying system, we will also study the spatial distribution of neutrons, but in contrast to the non-multiplying environment, these neutrons can trigger nuclear fission reactions.

 In this section, we will solve the following diffusion equation

 in various geometries that satisfy the boundary conditions.
-In this equation ν is number of neutrons emitted in fission and Σf is macroscopic cross-section of fission reaction. Ф denotes a reaction rate.
-For example a fission of 235U by thermal neutron yields 2.43 neutrons.
+In this equation, ν is the number of neutrons emitted in fission, and Σf is the macroscopic cross-section of the fission reaction. Ф denotes a reaction rate.
+For example, the fission of 235U by thermal neutron yields 2.43 neutrons.

 We will start with simple systems (planar) and increase complexity gradually.
-The most important assumption is that all neutrons are lumped into a single energy group, they are emitted and diffuse at thermal energy (0.025 eV).
-Solutions of diffusion equations in this case provides an illustrative insights, how can be the neutron flux distributed in a reactor core.
+The most important assumption is that all neutrons are lumped into a single energy group.
+They are emitted and diffuse at thermal energy (0.025 eV).
+Solutions of diffusion equations, in this case, provide illustrative insights, how can be the neutron flux distributed in a reactor core.